Reports To: Programs Director

 Women, Black, Indigenous and People of Color (BIPOC), LGBTQIA+ candidates, people with disabilities, as well as rural and urban farmers are strongly encouraged to apply.

-This job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
+*This job announcement is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.